 Spoiler Alert!
-On almost all fronts we found Amazon Redshift cluster to deliver superior results.
-Significantly so for usability, performance, and cost for almost all analytical use-cases, especially at scale.
-And yes, at a glance there are apparent complexities to Redshift, but what it surrenders in terms of simplicity it gains in terms of functionality.
+When we were building Panoply, we found Redshift delivered superior results on almost all fronts, especially usability, performance, and cost.
+And yes, there are apparent complexities to Redshift, but what it surrenders in terms of simplicity it gains in terms of functionality.

 This article has been written in retrospect, so throughout the blog we’ll walk you through our logic and argue our case.